 ABSN Curriculum Overview

-During our full-time, accelerated nursing program, you’ll complete a rigorous blend of online coursework, hands-on labs, and clinical rotations in less than 18 months.
+During our full-time, accelerated nursing program, you’ll complete a rigorous blend of either on-campus or online coursework, hands-on labs, and clinical rotations in less than 18 months.
 We organize the ABSN curriculum into 15 content areas, or blocks, that start with nursing fundamentals and progress into your senior seminar in nursing.

 Rather than organizing our ABSN curriculum into semesters or quarters, we follow a “block system” that allows you to learn, apply, and master one area of nursing content at a time.
 Within each block, you’ll cover topics that support the content area.
 These topics include pathophysiology, nutrition, pharmacology, ethics, and culture.
 Blocks are between two and eight weeks in length, and once you master a block, you’ll apply what you learned in all subsequent blocks.